SciViews/mlearning/README.md

 <!-- badges: end -->

-A unified interface is provided to various machine learning algorithms like LDA, QDA, k-nearest neighbour, LVQ, random forest, SVM, ...
+A unified interface is provided to various machine learning algorithms like linear or quadratic discriminant analysis, k-nearest neighbor, learning vector quantization, random forest, support vector machine, ...
 It allows to train, test, and apply cross-validation using similar functions and function arguments with a minimalist and clean, formula-based interface.
-Missing data are threated the same way as base and stats R functions for all algorithms, both in training and testing.
+Missing data are processed the same way as base and stats R functions for all algorithms, both in training and testing.
 Confusion matrices are also provided with a rich set of metrics calculated and a few specific plots.

 ## Installation